webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 Metadata can be edited by pressing the pencil icon at the top right of the metadata section to edit the item's description, tags, and collections it is associated with.

-Each archived item also has an item ID that can be used to reference the item in the API and in support requests.
-This can also be found in the Actions menu, where you can copy the item ID to the clipboard, alongside the item’s workflow ID if the item is a crawl, which similarly can be used to reference the item’s workflow in the API and support requests.
+Each archived item also has a unique identifier (ID) that can be used to reference the item in the Browsertrix API and in support requests.
+The ID may be prefixed with `upload-`, `manual-`, or `sched-`, followed by letters and numbers.
+The ID can be copied from the archived item **Overview** section or the _Actions_ dropdown menu.
+Crawled items will also have an option to copy the item's workflow ID, which similarly can be used to reference the item’s workflow in the API and support requests.

 ### Quality Assurance